The holiday season, like everything else, will look different in 2020.

 Extended stays are the new short getaways.

 With the majority of colleges wrapping up the semester mid-November and many offices continuing to offer flexible work from home policies, holiday travel can start sooner and end later.
-KAYAK’s data shows a substantial increase in searches for trip durations of seven to 20 days for both flights and hotels compared to the prior year for the same time period.
-In fact, flight searches for trips between 14-20 days are up 26% compared to last year.
-And searches for hotel stays for 14-20 days are up 43% compared to last year.
+KAYAK’s data shows a substantial increase in searches for trip durations of seven to 28+ days for flights compared to the prior year for the same time period.
+In fact, flight searches for trips of 28+ days are up 24% compared to last year.
 So, if you’ve been considering giving that digital nomad life a try, you’re not alone.

 Spontaneous trips gain momentum.